Early Childhood Education and Family Studies: Early Learning Career Pathway Certificate

 At the completion of this program, students should be able to:

-- Promote learning environments designed to optimize children’s development in all domains
+- Design learning environments designed to optimize children’s development in all domains

-- Support Developmentally Appropriate Practices and all relevant guidelines
+- Implement Developmentally Appropriate Practices and all relevant guidelines

-- Use content knowledge and inquiry tools to analyze meaningful curriculum
+- Apply content knowledge and inquiry tools to analyze meaningful curriculum

-- Demonstrate an exemplary work ethic and uphold the standards of the profession
+- Demonstrate an exemplary work ethic and uphold the standards of the early childhood profession

-The Child Care Center Teacher program is not financial aid eligible.
-However, the related degree program, Child Development and Early Education is aid eligible.
+The Early Learning Career Pathway certificate is not financial aid eligible.
+However, the related degree program, Early Childhood Education is aid eligible.

 Admitted students may also log on to Navigate to start the process of building an academic plan based on this major and can notify an adviser for review.